Classicality of Consciousness in Quantum Darwinism: Model for the Brain and Awareness Operators

-(Incidentally, if one visualized the spin-half particle in the pure state $\rho_{\bf n} = |{\bf n}\rangle\langle{\bf n}|$ as being a small opaque ball with the hemisphere surface within $90^\circ$ of the direction ${\bf n}$ painted white and the opposite hemisphere painted black, then this probability is the fraction of the total solid angle that is seen as being white from a long way away in the direction ${\bf m}$.
-If anyone knows a previous publication of this fact I could cite, please let me know.)
+(Incidentally, if one visualized the spin-half particle in the pure state $\rho_{\bf n} = |{\bf n}\rangle\langle{\bf n}|$ as being a small opaque ball with the hemisphere surface within $90^\circ$ of the direction ${\bf n}$ painted white and the opposite hemisphere painted black, then this probability is the fraction of the total solid angle that is seen as being white from a long way away in the direction ${\bf m}$.)

 I shall assume that these qubits occur mainly only inside certain regions of brains.
 Let the projection operator ${\bf P}_k$ (before integrating over the spacetime) corresponding to the Awareness Operator ${\bf A}_k$ (with $1\leq k \leq M$ labeling which of the $M$ total Awareness Operators of this type is being considered) be the tensor product of $N$ projection operators for each of the spins to be ``up'' along the same direction, given by the unit vector ${\bf m}_k$, but with that direction varying with $k$ that labels the Awareness Operator ${\bf A}_k$.
 If all of the qubits were pointing in the direction ${\bf n}$, then the expectation value of this projection operator would be $\langle{\bf P}_k\rangle = P({\bf m}_k,{\bf n})^N = [(1/2)(1 + {\bf m_k}\cdot{\bf n})]^N$.
 If the state of the $N$ spins were a maximally mixed state, the expectation value of the total projection operator at the location of this set of $N$ qubits would be $\langle{\bf P}_k\rangle = 2^{-N}$, which I am assuming is very small, since I am taking $N \gg 1$.